 - Pump suction bell design (D) = 1.5* O.D. of pipe

-To Calculate Diameter of Pipe: Q = A.V.
+To Calculate the Diameter of the Pipe: Q = A.V.

 - A = Cross-section area of Pipe or (A=π/4 * D2)

-- V= Velocity in pump suction side (velocity in suction pipe is generally considered in range from 06 to 1.5m/s.
+- V= Velocity in pump suction side (velocity in the suction pipe is generally considered in the range from 06 to 1.5m/s.

 Minimum submergence (S): S = D (1+2.3Fd)